 Small Business Owner Effect

 On average, over the last 10 years, the value of the small business impacted the value of the filed estates at about 8%.
-So for most small business owners, your closely held operation does have a significant impact on your total wealth.
-So it is important to have accurate information.
+For most small business owners, your closely held operation does have a significant impact on your total wealth.
+It is important to have accurate information.
 The reason to properly value your business is a concept called ‘a step up in basis’ for your heirs.

 Summary – Estate Tax